Washing Buds After HarvestJune 24, 2019

 Risk of Mould

 Mould spores are like seeds, they can lay dormant until the right conditions are met for it to begin to grow.
-A mould spore can germinate, in an environment under 15C, with high humidity, and stale air.
+A mould spore can germinate, in an environment around 20°c, with high humidity, and stale air.

 Getting your buds wet will not encourage these spores to grow.
-As long as the temperatures, and humidity are kept at the ideal levels, and the air is circulating properly around the drying room, bud rot should not arise whilst your plants are drying.
+As long as humidity is kept at the ideal levels, and the air is circulating properly around the drying room, bud rot should not arise whilst your plants are drying.

 Any moisture put onto the buds from washing them, will be evaporated and dried off within an hour.
 You just have to make sure there is enough air flow around the buds.